Fall Forum: Inspired Encounters

 Katrina London is the manager of collections and curatorial projects at The Pocantico Center.
 She co-curated Inspired Encounters: Women Artists and the Legacies of Modern Art, the inaugural exhibition for the David Rockefeller Creative Arts Center (2022).
 Katrina is responsible for the stewardship of the collections within the Pocantico Historic Area, supervising the conservation and care of works of art, curatorial research, and organizing exhibitions and educational programs.
 Before joining the Fund, she was a curatorial associate at the American Federation of Arts.

-Jeremiah McCarthy is the curator of American art at The Westmoreland Museum of American Art in Greensburg, Pennsylvania.
+Jeremiah William McCarthy is chief curator at The Westmoreland Museum of American Art in Greensburg, Pennsylvania.
 He is the consulting curator for Inspired Encounters: Women Artists and the Legacies of Modern Art (2022).
 Jeremiah was previously curator at the National Academy of Design and associate curator at the American Federation of Arts.
 He has also worked in the curatorial and education departments of The Metropolitan Museum of Art and the Solomon R. Guggenheim Museum.

 Maura Reilly, Ph.D., is the director of the Zimmerli Art Museum at Rutgers University.
 Previously, she was the executive director of the National Academy of Design.
 As founding curator of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, she organized several landmark exhibitions, including Judy Chicago’s The Dinner Party and Global Feminisms (co-curated with Linda Nochlin).
 Her book Curatorial Activism: Towards an Ethics of Curating (2018) was a New York Times “Top 10 Best Art Books” of 2018.